 Pioneers of the calcium-based startup method

-For years prior to meeting Orenda, Lupe Mariscal and his company, Blue Moon Pools, were doing their best to protect new pool plaster surfaces from the beginning.
-They were adding a few pounds of calcium at a time–while the pool was filling–to get the calcium levels up over 200 ppm.
-They couldn't add calcium too fast, however, because the calcium levels would get too high in such a small amount of water that it would cloud up and fall out of solution.
-In other words, if they added calcium too fast, they would over-shoot the LSI, and it could lead to scale.
+For years prior to meeting Orenda, Blue Moon Pools was doing their best to protect new pool plaster surfaces from the beginning.
+They were adding a few pounds of calcium while the pool was filling to get the calcium levels up over 200 ppm.
+They had been experimenting with adding calcium during fill-up for years, with mixed results.